 Last but not least, we'd hugely recommend considering Audio Pro, who in the last couple of years has made a bigger mark in the wireless speaker market than any other brand.
 The biggest selling point of its wireless speakers is sound quality, which in our experience topples its competitors at nearly every price point it covers.

-They also all work in a multi-room capacity over wi-fi, and they tend to expand upon Bluetooth and 3.5mm connectivity with Apple AirPlay and streaming service support, such as Spotify Connect.
+The products also all work in a multi-room capacity over wi-fi, and they tend to expand upon Bluetooth and 3.5mm connectivity with streaming service support such as Spotify Connect.

 They're much more than just Bluetooth speakers, then.
 So if you're partial to their mostly box-like design, can afford their price tags and are after multi-room features in addition to Bluetooth, Audio Pro's offerings should be considered.

 Our favourites?
 The Audio Pro Addon C3 is a previous What Hi-Fi?
-Award winner and packs all of the features mentioned above for $299 / £299, plus a 15-hour battery life and Alexa voice control when used with Amazon Music.
+Award winner and packs all of the features mentioned above plus a 15-hour battery life and Alexa voice control when used with Amazon Music.